 The main Cohesity Cluster is replicating data to the secondary site.
 This can be configured per Backup Protection Job.

 My Data is protected inside Datacenter I, replicated to datacenter II and also transfered to other areas…..

 I have several sources configured for the main cluster, the replication site has no sources defined.
 (It is only used for data replication)

 All of my VMs (which needs backup) are configured inside the Cohesity within different Protection Jobs / Groups:

 I am using my Cohesity Environment not only for backups (the platform has so much more feautes).
 There are several different dashboard available:

 As you can see all my HomeLab / HomeDC data is totally safe, using the absolute outstanding solution from Cohesity.
 I really like their product, because it is so easy to use but extremly powerful.

-Check out my next episode: HomeLab Stage XXXX: Asset Management
+Check out my next episode: HomeLab Stage XL: Asset Management